acweathersby/sherpa/src/web/doc/content/docs/grammar/grammar.md

 ```hydrocarbon
 <> sum > g:num ( \+ g:num )(*)
 ```
-This single production represents the same grammar as our first version, but more compactly.
+This single non-terminal represents the same grammar as our first version, but more compactly.

 #### Functions

 As it is, this grammar will produce a parser that can do nothing more than tell us if a givin input can be produced by the grammar, in effect the parser can only recognize an input as being part of the grammar.
 However, if we want are parser to do something more interesting, we can provide reduce functions that act on the recognized symbols of the grammar symbols.
-Hydrocarbon calls a reduce function when the parser recognizes an input as being part of a particular production body.
-Going back to an early iteration of our grammar, we can add a reduce function to the `num` production's body to convert the `g:num` symbol into a numeric object:
+Hydrocarbon calls a reduce function when the parser recognizes an input as being part of a particular non-terminal body.
+Going back to an early iteration of our grammar, we can add a reduce function to the `num` non-terminal's body to convert the `g:num` symbol into a numeric object:

 ```hydrocarbon
 <> num > g:num f:r { parseInt($1 + "") }